 - Three reverb settings and additional tone adjustment can help you to nail exactly the right power you want the vocals to have, whether it’s filling a hall or a cozy club.

-- Can add a ‘robotic’ sound that shatters the illusion of having back-up singers by making it obviously digital, but this can be mitigated by choosing the right settings for your organic vocals.
+- It can add a ‘robotic’ sound that shatters the illusion of having back-up singers by making it digital, but this can be mitigated by choosing the right settings for your organic vocals.

 - Will struggle to keep up with ‘interesting’ chords, so you might have to take a hard look at the guitar chords used in any original songs if you plan on relying on this harmonizer for your performances.

 When it comes to high-end vocal harmonizers, the Voicelive 3 Extreme from TC-Helicon is the cream of the crop.

 A high-end harmonizer built for semi-professional usage, this puts vocal effects and technical know-how (that was typically the domain of the sound engineer) into the hands of the singer.

 The staggering amount of features mean you’ll need to spend some time learning the ins and outs of it, and plenty of trial and error.

 You can import backing tracks and the onboard FX will adapt accordingly.
 There is automated & reactive gain control (so no clipping), and their proprietary ‘Roomsense’ technology dynamically guides harmonies in real-time.